 Education in NepalBupsa Primary School, solu Khumbu

 Teachers and children alike at Bupsa Primary School have benefitted hugely from Moving Mountains involvement in the area.
-The whole school has been not only re-built but also expanded by 40%.
-New desks, chairs, teaching equipment, materials and salaries for five teachers have all been provided, resulting in significant increases in educational standards at the school.
-We have also provided an office, teachers hostel and water supply.
+The whole school was built by us after the Maoist conflict in the late 1990s and then expanded by 40% to enable 170 children to be educated there.
+We have been paying for teachers salaries for nearly two decades now.
+Over the years we have seen significant increases in educational standards at the school.
+We have also provided an office, teachers hostel and a water supply.

-Bupsa is a small village one day walking south from Lukla, on the original Everest trail that still leads from Jiri all the way to base camp.
+Bupsa is a small village south of Lukla, on the original Everest trail that still leads from Jiri all the way to base camp.
 It has Sherpa and Rai residents.
-In 2004 Moving Mountains built a monastery in the village and over the years has also installed water pipelines to some of the houses and buildings.
+Moving Mountains also built a monastery in the village and over the years has installed water pipelines to some of the houses and buildings.

 The expansion of the school has enabled many students to avoid what were often prohibitively long journeys to schools elsewhere and has guaranteed an accessible, good quality education.
 We also supply an annual grant to the school for books and stationery which enables them to charge less to families for the education of their children, indeed many families pay no fees and education is now accessible to all.